leoheck/kiri/README.md

 ## Installing

-To install this repo and the dependencies with a single command on any Operating System, open a terminal and execute the following commands:
+To install this tool with on any Operating System, open a terminal and execute the following commands:

 > Windows users must use WSL/WSL2.
 See, [Environment preparation on Windows][Environment preparation on Windows] section.